bosskabouter/volatalk/README.md

 A user can register by simply accepting 'Anonymous' as its nickname.
 A default avatar ([thanks thispersondoesnotexist](http://thispersondoesnotexist.com)) is loaded but will appear for every contact differently (no CORS - no fetch).

 The user can save a base64 encoded image into his profile.
 The picture is downsized and send out on every connection request.

+##### Encrypted Local Storage

+The private key is stored in a Dexie encrypted IndexedDB.

 The profile can be secured with a 6 digit access pin which can be recovered using 2 security questions.